andreasmuelder/statecharts.online/chapters/05-orthogonal-states.md

 title: Orthogonal States – Modeling Concurrency Cleanly
 layout: chapter
 description: Model logical concurrency with orthogonal regions to run independent behaviors side-by-side without threads.
+faqs:
+  - question: What are orthogonal states?
+    answer: >
+      Composite states with multiple regions that execute logically in parallel.
+      Each region has its own substates and transitions.
+  - question: Is this true parallel execution?
+    answer: >
+      No. Execution is sequential per cycle.
+Orthogonality models logical concurrency without threads or synchronization primitives.
+  - question: When should I use orthogonal states?
+    answer: >
+      When modeling independent subsystems that operate side-by-side, such as fan and temperature control in a smart home.
+  - question: How do regions coordinate?
+    answer: >
+      Use events, shared variables, or synchronization mechanisms to communicate between regions as needed.
 ---

 In real-world systems, things often happen at the same time — or at least, independently.
 For example, a washing machine might be heating water while spinning the drum.
 A robot might be tracking its position while checking for obstacles.